Covisint/api-raml/docker/README.md

 ### Generating version-specific RAML files

-To download a copy of the version-specific RAML files, provide another volume to the docker container to be mounted at `/out`.
-For instance, to generate the files in the directory `/tmp/raml.out`:

-    $ OUTDIR=/tmp/raml.out
-    $ mkdir "$OUTDIR"
+To just generate version-specific RAML files without launching api-console, pass the "genraml" argument to the docker command line.
+This will create a "dist/" directory within your current directory and store the RAML files within versioned directories there.

+    $ docker run --rm -v "$PWD":/raml venkytv/covisint-api-console genraml

+### Debugging

+To get a shell within the docker container, pass the "bash" argument to the command line:

-    $ docker run -it --rm -v "$PWD":/raml -v "$OUTDIR":/out -p 9000:9000 venkytv/covisint-api-console
+    $ docker run -it --rm -v "$PWD":/raml -p 9000:9000 venkytv/covisint-api-console bash

 ## Building the docker image